Austria Entry Requirements

 Recommended Vaccinations

-• Tick-borne encephalitis vaccine for hikers in alpine forests April–October
+• Tick-borne encephalitis if hiking in Austrian forests April, October

 Health Insurance